Attorney says heart device did not shock Tennessee man in execution who said he was 'hurting so bad'

 The ICD information eliminates one possible cause for Black's comment about pain during his execution Tuesday, and other actions such as when he picked his head up off the gurney and groaned, she said.
 But many questions remain unanswered, she said.

-“Make no mistake, we all saw with our own eyes that the pentobarbital did not work like the State’s expert testified that it would," Henry said in her statement, referencing Tennessee's lethal injection drug, pentobarbital.
+“Make no mistake, we all saw with our own eyes that the pentobarbital did not work like the State’s expert testified that it would," Henry said in her statement, referencing Tennessee's execution drug, pentobarbital.
 "Mr. Black suffered.”

-Black was executed after a back-and-forth in court over whether officials would need to turn off his ICD due to claims it might cause unnecessary, painful shocks to try to fix his heartbeat as the drugs were administered, potentially prolonging the execution.
+Black was executed after a back-and-forth in court over whether officials would need to disable his ICD due to claims it might cause unnecessary, painful shocks to try to fix his heartbeat as the drugs were administered, potentially prolonging the execution.

-Henry said she's been told it will be eight to 12 weeks before an autopsy report will be released.
+An autopsy report is expected to be released in eight to 12 weeks, Henry said.
 She also said their team will be making public records requests to try to piece together what happened.
 She has said this includes access to Black's electrocardiograph readings from the execution.

 A Tennessee Department of Correction spokesperson referred a request to comment about the ICD findings to the attorney general's office, which did not immediately respond to an email.